wonghang/jleague_rating/INPUT.md

 # jleague_rating
 Japan J League Ratings computed from eigenvectors

-This code compute ratings from raw data of Japan J League.
+This code computes ratings from raw data of Japan J League.

 # The Algorithm